 - Registration code

-- Year of registration: the last 2 figures of the year in which registration takes place
+- Reference year: the last 2 figures of the year in which the ISRC-code gets assigned to the recording

 - Recording number: This number must consist of 5 digits (if necessary front supplement with zeros).
 This number must be UNIQUE within the registration year.
 The person who makes the registration can work out a numbering at his own discretion.